 The major objective of these modules is interdisciplinary knowledge transfer in important fields of materials science including essential related methods.
-In total, 6 scientific and 4 methods modules are offered as two-day courses.
-Doctoral candidates may choose 5 of these modules to obtain a minimum of 10 credit points (CP - 1 module corresponds to 2 CP).
+In total, 4 basic, 6 thematic and 3 advanced scientific and methods modules are offered as two-day courses.
+Doctoral candidates may choose 5 of these modules (at least three of them have to be chosen from the programme offered by BuildMoNa) to obtain a minimum of 10 graded credit points (CP - 1 module corresponds to 2 CP).
 In addition to the principal investigators, international guest lecturers and industrial partners are involved in the courses ensuring the interdisciplinary and international character of the training.
 Two or three principal investigators will be responsible for each module.
 In general, the modules are organized as follows:

 - Preparation phase: Doctoral candidates coming from different disciplines will obtain a basic know-how before participating in the required modules.